Background pattern

 • Consult your doctor if you do not improve, worsen, or if new symptoms appear.

-• The use of medications containing flurbiprofen may be associated with a small increase in the risk of suffering a heart attack or stroke.
+• The use of medications containing flurbiprofen may be associated with a small increase in the risk of having a heart attack or stroke.
 Any risk is more likely at high doses and with prolonged treatment.
 Do not exceed the recommended dose or treatment duration (3 days).

 Children

-This medication cannot be used by children or adolescents under 12 years old.
+This medication should not be used by children or adolescents under 12 years of age.

-Strefen with other medications
+Taking Strefen with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take another medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take another medication.
 In particular, if you are taking:

 • Acetylsalicylic acid (Aspirin) at low doses (up to 75 mg per day).